dk14/wolfram-mega/docs/dsl.md

 ### 🔢 Numeric observations

 Outcomes are binary in Discreet🌿, so interest rate drivers and such have to be enumerated and adapted.
-We recommend to quantize derivatives manually - to give meaning to numbers (see `set` outcomes).
+We recommend to quantize derivatives manually - to give meaning to numbers.

 If numbers are still preferred: